fitbenchmarking/fitbenchmarking/docs/source/contributors/structure.rst

 This directory holds the :class:`~fitbenchmarking.jacobian.base_jacobian.Jacobian` class, and subclasses, which are used by the controllers to approximate derivatives.
-Currenlty available options are described in :ref:`jacobian_option`, and new numerical Jacobians can be added by following the instructions in :ref:`jacobian_extend`.
+Currently available options are described in :ref:`jacobian_option`, and new numerical Jacobians can be added by following the instructions in :ref:`jacobian_extend`.